 Training for a Century Ride

 You don’t need to be a veteran cyclist to ride one hundred miles.
-Any athlete can take on a century by completing a well-structured training plan can take on a century.
-An efficient and effective way to train for a century is to do high quality structured workouts that strengthen the necessary energy systems required during prolonged sustained work.
-A century is more or less one long sustained effort, so building your ability to maintain power is essential.
+Any athlete can take on a century by completing a well-structured training plan.
+The most efficient and effective way to train for a century is to do high-quality structured workouts strengthening the energy systems needed for such a long ride.